awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

 + Configure Oracle Fast\-Failover Observer \(FSFO\) to monitor your high availability instances\.
 + Allow the observer to perform automatic failover when necessary conditions are met\.

-## Pausing and resuming RDS Custom automation<a name="custom-managing.pausing"></a>
+## Customizing your RDS Custom environment<a name="custom-managing.customizing-env"></a>

-RDS Custom automatically provides monitoring and instance recovery for an RDS Custom for Oracle DB instance\.
-If you need to customize your DB instance, do the following:
+RDS Custom for Oracle includes built\-in features that allow you to customize your DB instance environment without pausing automation\.
+For example, you can use RDS APIs to customize your environment as follows:
++ Create and restore DB snapshots to create a clone environment\.
++ Create read replicas\.
++ Modify storage settings\.
++ Change the CEV to apply release updates

+For some customizations, such as changing the time zone or character set, you can't use the RDS APIs\.
+In these cases, you need to change the environment manually by accessing your Amazon EC2 instance as the root user or logging in to your Oracle database as `SYSDBA`\.

+To customize your instance manually, you must pause and resume RDS Custom automation\.
+This pause ensures that your customizations don't interfere with RDS Custom automation\.
+In this way, you avoid breaking the support perimeter, which places the instance in the `unsupported-configuration` state until you fix the underlying issues\.
+Pausing and resuming are the only supported automation tasks when you modify an RDS Custom for Oracle DB instance\.

+### General steps for customizing your RDS Custom environment<a name="custom-managing.pausing.general-steps"></a>

+To customize your RDS Custom DB instance, complete the following steps:

-1. Pause RDS Custom automation for a specified period\.
-The pause ensures that your customizations don't interfere with RDS Custom automation\.
+1. Pause RDS Custom automation for a specified period using the console or CLI\.

+1. Identify your underlying Amazon EC2 instance\.

+1. Connect to your underlying Amazon EC2 instance using SSH keys or AWS Systems Manager\.

+1. Verify your current configuration settings at the database or operating system layer\.

+   You can validate your changes by comparing the initial configuration to the changed configuration\.
+Depending on the type of customization, use OS tools or database queries\.

-1. Customize the RDS Custom for Oracle DB instance as needed\.
+1. Customize your RDS Custom for Oracle DB instance as needed\.

+1. Reboot your instance or database, if required\.
+**Note**
+In an on\-premises Oracle CDB, you can preserve a specified open mode for PDBs using a built\-in command or after a startup trigger\.
+This mechanism brings PDBs to a specified state when the CDB restarts\.
+When opening your CDB, RDS Custom automation discards any user\-specified preserved states and attempts to open all PDBs\.
+If RDS Custom can't open all PDBs, the following event is issued: `The following PDBs failed to open: list-of-PDBs`\.

+1. Verify your new configuration settings by comparing them with the previous settings\.

-1. Do either of the following:
+1. Resume RDS Custom automation in either of the following ways:
    + Resume automation manually\.
-**Important**
-Pausing and resuming automation are the only supported automation tasks when modifying an RDS Custom for Oracle DB instance\.
    + Wait for the pause period to end\.
 In this case, RDS Custom resumes monitoring and instance recovery automatically\.

-In an on\-premises Oracle CDB, you can preserve a specified open mode for PDBs using a built\-in command or after a startup trigger\.
-This mechanism brings PDBs to a specified state when the CDB restarts\.
-When opening your CDB, RDS Custom automation always discards any user\-specified preserved states and attempts to open all PDBs\.
-If RDS Custom can't open all PDBs, the following event is issued: `The following PDBs failed to open: list-of-PDBs`\.
+1. Verify the RDS Custom automation framework

+   If you followed the preceding steps correctly, RDS Custom starts an automated backup\.
+The status of the instance in the console shows **Available**\.

+For best practices and step\-by\-step instructions, see the AWS blog posts [Make configuration changes to an Amazon RDS Custom for Oracle instance: Part 1](http://aws.amazon.com/blogs/database/part-1-make-configuration-changes-to-an-amazon-rds-custom-for-oracle-instance/) and [Recreate an Amazon RDS Custom for Oracle database: Part 2](http://aws.amazon.com/blogs/database/part-2-recreate-an-amazon-rds-custom-for-oracle-database/)\.

+### Pausing and resuming your RDS Custom DB instance<a name="custom-managing.pausing"></a>

+You can pause and resume automation for your DB instance using the console or CLI\.

-### Console<a name="custom-managing.pausing.console"></a>
+#### Console<a name="custom-managing.pausing.console"></a>

 **To pause or resume RDS Custom automation**